MTC is a 100% Fiber to the Premise Cooperative in the McDonough, Hancock, Henderson, Fulton, and Schuyler County areas.

 Fiber To The Home is the fastest residential technology available.
 How does fiber work?
 Fiber works using fiber-optic lines, which are cables that contain strands of glass.
-The glass fiber lines then act as a conduit for flashing lights that send codes from one end to the other.
-This use of light sent over glass in this technology allows for internet speeds that far surpass what you get from DSL or cable.
+The glass fiber lines then act as a conduit for flashing lights that send signal from one end to the other.
+Fiber offers speeds MUCH faster than DSL or cable.

 Where We Started